 Ortho-K Lenses | What Is the Cost of Great Vision?

 There are contact lenses, and then there are contact lenses.
 While standard soft lenses offer a good level of comfort and visual clarity, Orthokeratology (ortho-k) contact lenses provide complete visual clarity while eliminating the need for any daytime eyewear.
 Ortho-k is an excellent choice for just about anyone who wishes to spend their days free of contact lenses or prescription eyeglasses, such as athletes, students, performers and those who work outdoors.
 Ortho-k lenses are also used to manage myopia progression in children, one of the most popular uses of these customized contact lenses.
-If you’re ready to upgrade to ortho-k contact lenses, contact Dr. Les Lung, Dr. Teri Yoshimura, Dr. Rachael Barker, & Dr. Catherine Tsang today.
+If you’re ready to upgrade to ortho-k contact lenses, contact Dr. Les Lung, Dr. Teri Yoshimura, Dr. Brittany Ng, & Dr. Catherine Tsang today.

 The Ortho-K Difference